 Data storytelling is important because it provides meaning and context to data sets.
 It’s an effective way to explain the “why” behind the data’s “how,” and it gives people the chance to interact with the data meaningfully.

-Businesses use two critical types of data: quantitative and qualitative data.
-Quantitative data refers to the raw numbers of social media interactions and website traffic, for instance.
-It’s collected year over year to identify patterns, trends, and other data insights a business can use to create high-level plans and campaigns.
 Qualitative data, on the other hand, involves the context around the quantitative data.
 For example, you might see a spike in interaction due to one of your marketing ads going viral.
 Those numbers are quantitative.
 The reason for the spike is the qualitative data: is it positive or negative feedback?
 Why did this ad have the response it did?
 Can you leverage this information for future campaigns?

 Data storytelling blends these two data types into a compelling narrative that provides context and purpose to the raw numbers.
 Humans already use stories to communicate ideas.
 Data storytelling is similar in nature, turning data sets into an actionable source of information that connects meaningfully with an audience.
 That audience can be internal, such as stakeholders, or external, such as potential new customers.

 Data storytelling gives a voice to the data sets your company collects.
-Without context around the data, it’s tough to parse out why the numbers matter or the most effective course of action.
+Without context around the data, it’s tough to parse out why the numbers matter or determine the most effective course of action.
 A spike in website traffic can give you helpful insight if you can tell what caused it or how to repeat it.
 Data storytelling gives meaning to numbers in a way that makes it much easier to use as part of a business’s strategic plan.

 To use data storytelling effectively, consider the following steps:

 Data storytelling works when you tailor the narrative to the audience you’re presenting to.
 For example, a marketing team wouldn’t be interested in a narrative that interprets data through an IT support lens.
 Ask yourself: Who is this story for?
-What do they care about, what are their pain points, why should they care?
+What do they care about?
+What are their pain points?
+Why should they care?
 Consider taking the time to understand the people in your target audience, find out what technical information matters to them, and use that information to create a narrative highlighting what they care about.

 Even though this type of narrative centers on data, the elements are the same as any other story.
 You need a setting, conflict, resolution, and the “characters” involved.
 For purposes of data storytelling, your characters are your target audience.
 Next, outline the setting.
 Let’s say you’re creating a story about the viral marketing ad referenced earlier.
 The setting might be the two weeks before and after the ad is published.
 The conflict, then, is how the ad went viral and why.
 Finally, the resolution would be what you recommend happens next based on the data you pulled.